 A few of the specific conditions that can lead to permanent gait changes include:

 - Joint-related musculoskeletal conditions (e.g. arthritis)

 In addition, there are also myriad diseases and syndromes that list abnormal gait as a potential side effect.
 These include:

 Most people who have long-term abnormal gait will require the use of an assistive device when they walk.
-This can include any form of the following:

 There are many service-related conditions that can lead to abnormal gait.
 Many of these are musculoskeletal in nature, including:

 - Rheumatoid arthritis